-There are two ways to serve someone by private process: (1) by a private process serving company for a fee or (2) by an adult over the age of 18.
+There are two ways to serve someone by private process: (1) by a private process serving company for a fee or (2) by an adult over the age of 18 who is not a party to the suit.
 You CANNOT serve the papers yourself.

 Private Process Serving Companies:

-This method is often fast and is also good if the other side is hard to locate.
-Ask the Clerk of Court to send you the Writ of Summons to mail.
-If you are representing yourself in a case of divorce, custody, visitation, child support, alimony, name changes or contempt, the judiciary has an form to give to the process server.
+This method is often fast and is especially helpful if the other side is hard to locate.
+Ask the Clerk of Court to send you the Writ of Summons in the mail.
+If you are representing yourself in a case of divorce, custody, visitation, child support, alimony, name changes or contempt, you need to give an additional form to the process server.
 Give the process server the papers to be served.
 Ask the process server to return the completed Affidavit of Service to you once the other side is served.
 Once you have all the necessary documents, you must go back to the court and file the completed Affidavit with a copy of the Writ of Summons attached with the Clerk of Court.
-With each return of service, you MUST provide the Court with the following:
+For each return of service, you MUST provide the Court with the following:

 - Printed Name of Private Process Server